-Live aquarium plants make the perfect addition to any home aquarium or man made pond.
+Live aquarium plants make the perfect addition to any home aqua one aquarium or man made pond.
 Plants can help to create a more natural environment for the fish and actually help to improve the overall water quality in the fish tank or pond.
 Typically, live plants are fairly easy to maintain, but they do require proper care.

 Benefits of Live Aquarium Plants

 Not only do live plants enhance the beauty of your home aquarium or pond, but they also help to create a healthy environment for your fish.
 First of all, plants absorb carbon dioxide and they release oxygen into the water.
 This is very important because fish need oxygen to survive.
 The addition of live plants to the water will also deter the growth of algae and bacteria, which will make maintenance easier.

 In addition, live plants work like a natural filter to extract toxins, such as ammonia, phosphate, nitrite, and organic matter, from the water.
 These toxins can be very dangerous for the fish; even deadly in some cases, so removing them from the water is crucial to your fish’s overall health.

 Choosing the Right Live Aquarium Plants

 While live plants certainly make a great addition to any fish tank or pond, you must select the right types of plants.
 Typically, you want to look for plants that can be submersed under that water to provide the greatest benefit to the fish.
 Research a variety of live plants, paying close attention to their required living conditions and the amount of care needed.

 You should be certain that the plants will have plenty of room to grow and enough lighting to flourish in your pond or aquarium.
 You also want to choose plants that will work well with and are safe for the types of fish you have.
 Remember your fish are herbivores and they will likely eat the plants you place in the water with them.